DecidrApp/decidr/README.md

 # Decidr
 A mobile application to help users make a group decision on what food to order from your local food delivery app.

+The product page, where you can get the APK, can be found here: https://decidrapp.github.io/

 This is a project for SENG 485A by Joe Zlonicky and Davis Carlson.

 ## Resources